JaKooLit/Arch-Hyprland/README.md

 ## 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
 Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
 During installation, if you opt to copy installation, it will be downloaded from that centralized repo.
 - Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/7.-CHANGELOGS)
+- Since the Hyprland-Dots are evolving, some of the screenshots maybe old

 ### 🔘 Pipewire and Pipewire audio
 - This script will install pipewire and will also disable or will uninstall pulseaudio.
 If you dont want it, you can simply just delete pipewire.sh in install-scripts folder before installing.